At the park near my house, there is a small merry-go-round. A cartoon of the situation is shown in figure 1.

 The magnitude and direction of the centrifugal acceleration varies from place to place in the rotating frame.
 Therefore we call it the centrifugal field.
 It is zero at the pivot.
 The farther we go from the pivot, the stronger it gets.
 It is everywhere directed radially outwards from the pivot.

 It must be emphasized that the centrifugal field is associated with the rotation of the reference frame.
 It exists in rotating frames and not otherwise.
-In particular when Joe observes the motion of the baseball, he can (and should) explain everything he sees without any contribution from the centrifugal field.
+In particular when describing the motion of the baseball relative to the non-rotating reference frame, we can (and should) explain everything we see without any contribution from the centrifugal field.

 According to Einstein’s principle of equivalence, at each point in space, the gravitational field is indistinguishable from an acceleration of the reference frame.
 Einstein explained this in terms of the famous “elevator” argument.
 Please don’t try to tell me that Einstein’s argument is valid for elevators but not valid for merry-go-rounds; it’s the same physics in both cases.
 We conclude from this that the centrifugal field is as real as the gravitational field.
 Forsooth, at each point, the centrifugal field is indistinguishable from the gravitational field.